MWang93/Prepare/ML.md

 Masked LM
 - uncased BERT Base: 12 layers encoders, which embedding do you want, probably the sum of last 4 layer

+Output
+- "pooled_output" for classification tasks on an entire sentence
+- "sequence_outputs" for token-level output

+Estimate
+- classification matrix

 Next Sentence Prediction